-Which is a little bit of a surprise.
 We know they're not hiding a secret for sustained winning.
-It's about injuries, and while the normally suspicious New York media already has had a special ax to grind with the almost morbidly silent Eric Mangini, apparently the matter is more serious than any of that.
+It's about injuries, and while the normally suspicious New York media already has had a special axe to grind with the morbidly silent Eric Mangini, apparently the matter is more serious than any of that.
 We know that the Jets organization does not allow players to talk about their own injuries to the media.
-Specifically, however, there are serious concerns about the way that the Jets handle matters of concussive injury.
+Specifically, there are serious concerns about the way that the Jets handle matters of concussive injury.

 Certainly in the NFL the problem is not the Jets' alone, yet the Jets' insistence on silence is complicated by the presence of their own physician.
-New York Times writer Alan Schwarz said that Elliot Pellman, who oversees much of the team's health, has been a supportive of a less careful approach to concussion injuries within the team and around the NFL.
+New York Times writer Alan Schwarz said Elliot Pellman, who oversees much of the team's health, has been a supportive of a less careful approach to concussion injuries within the team and around the NFL.
 Schwarz writes that "Dr. Pellman, until recently, led the National Football League’s commission on concussions, and he has been criticized by many medical experts for playing down the effects of concussions and for clearing players to return to the field too soon."
-The fact that Pellman is the primary consultant to a team with a history of losing receivers with Hall of Fame caliber, such as Al Toon and Wayne Chrebet, should give any Jets fan a lot of concern.
+The fact that Pellman is the primary consultant to a team with a history of losing receivers with Hall of Fame caliber like Al Toon and Wayne Chrebet, should give any Jets fan concern.
 Each of them retired because of compounded concussion injuries.